 Ribbons with white and red trim are woven into them.

-The lobby invites you to find a spot and stay for awhile.
+The lobby invites you to find a spot and stay for a while.

 A few Christmas trees are appropriately placed in various corners of the Wilderness Lodge.
-They seem carefully placed as not to take away from the main event.
+They seem carefully placed so as not to take away from the main event.

-The wreaths have a touch of moose antlers, wildflowers, and lights.
+Some of the wreaths have a touch of moose antlers, wildflowers, and lights.

 An owl perches on a branch.

 And these wooden plaid stars have forest animal cutouts.

 Everything has its place on the Wilderness Lodge Christmas tree.